All Practice Exams

 What is the IAED Emergency Fire Dispatcher (EFD) certification?

-EFD is the International Academies of Emergency Dispatch credential for 911 calltakers and dispatchers who process fire and rescue calls using the Fire Priority Dispatch System (FPDS).
-It is the fire-protocol counterpart to IAED's EMD (medical) and EPD (police) credentials.
+EFD is the International Academies of Emergency Dispatch credential associated with processing fire and rescue calls through the Fire Priority Dispatch System (FPDS).

 How many questions are on the EFD written exam and what score do I need?